Battle of New Orleans – 1815

 Jackson knew his force of Army regulars, volunteers, and pirates was vastly outnumbered, but he had geography and marksmanship on his side.
 Pakenham ordered his force to advance, under the cover of fog.
 As the sun rose, however, the fog burned off, offering the British lines as juicy targets to American artillery.

 Then the mistakes compounded themselves.
-The 44th Foot (East Essex) forgot the ladders they would need to cross the Rodriguez Canal and the rampart behind which the American forces were firing.
+The 44th Foot (East Essex) forgot the ladders they would need to cross the Rodriguez Canal.
+The rampart the American forces used stood behind the canal.
 The 85th Foot (Bucks Volunteers), reinforced by other troops, had crossed the Mississippi down river from the battlefield, but was now unable to cross back to the east bank to support the main advance.

 Grapeshot from the cannon behind the American redoubt killed even more of the British.
 While the American riflemen played a part, chainshot and grapeshot decimated the British officers.
 The British suffered a serious command-and-control breakdown.
 Americans killed over twenty senior British officers, including Major General Samuel Gibbs, commander of the inland column.
 The American line wounded Major General John Keane, commander of the second column.
 This slowed the advance along the river.
 The command breakdown cost the British dearly.
 The 93rd Highlanders, whose light company actually broke through to the redoubt on the left (inland) flank of the American forces, were ordered to cross the main battlefield.
 Their commander, Lt.
 Col. Dale, was killed during this movement.